Epidemiology of Benign Cystic Teratoma

 Teratomas are germ-cell tumors arising from one or all of the three germ-cell layers.
 These tumors arise from totipotent cells, which are capable of differentiating into a wide range of cell types and can form functional tissue.

 Totipotent cells are abundant in the gonads at the early stages of development, which explains why teratomas are commonly diagnosed in this location.
-Totipotent cells can be considered as embryonic stem cells and any type of tissue can form within the tumor such as hair, teeth, skin, muscle and endocrine, as seen in the figure.
+Totipotent cells can be considered as embryonic stem cells, and any type of tissue can form within the tumor such as hair, teeth, skin, muscle and endocrine, as seen in the figure.

 The majority of these tumors are mature and well differentiated into cystic teratomas.
 Such mature teratomas are not expected to metastasize unless they occur in the testis.

-Immature teratomas are usually diagnosed in post-pubertal boys and are much more likely to metastasize and be malignant.
-Malignant transformation can happen in benign cystic teratomas especially ovarian ones.
+Immature teratomas are usually diagnosed in post-pubertal boys, and are much more likely to metastasize and be malignant.
+Malignant transformation can happen in benign cystic teratomas, especially ovarian ones.

 Clinical Presentation of Benign Cystic Teratoma

 The clinical presentation of teratomas is highly dependent on their location.
 Sacrococcygeal teratomas are usually diagnosed antenatally by ultrasound.
 Polyhydramnios is a commonly associated finding with sacrococcygeal teratomas.
-If not diagnosed antenatally, they are usually diagnosed at time of birth.
+If not diagnosed antenatally, they are usually diagnosed at the time of birth.

 On the other hand, ovarian teratomas are usually not obvious and are diagnosed incidentally.
-In the majority of the cases, the patient undergoes an imaging study or an abdominal surgery for another indication only to find an incidental teratoma in the ovary.
-In few cases, ovarian teratomas can cause torsion or bleeding and such patients can present with abdominal pain, anemia or an abdominal mass on physical examination.
+In the majority of the cases, the patient undergoes an imaging study or an abdominal surgery for another indication, only to find an incidental teratoma in the ovary.
+In a few cases, ovarian teratomas can cause torsion or bleeding and such patients can present with abdominal pain, anemia or an abdominal mass on physical examination.